Video of GRPD arrest of Black man goes viral

-GRAND RAPIDS, Mich. — On September 3, GRPD arrested a Black man in the parking lot of a McDonald’s off of Division Avenue.
+GRAND RAPIDS, Mich. — On Sept.
+3, the Grand Rapids Police Department arrested a Black man in a parking lot off of 28th Street.
 His arrest was captured on cell phone video by several bystanders.

 Those videos have since gone viral, being viewed thousands of times on several social media platforms.

-The video shows the man first kneeling and then lying on the ground, surrounded by GRPD and their canines.
-Bystanders can be heard saying that he was an employee of the McDonald’s who came there that day to pick up his check.
+The video shows the man first kneeling and then lying on the ground, surrounded by GRPD and a K9.
+Bystanders can be heard saying that he was an employee of a nearby McDonald’s who went to the restaurant that day to pick up his check.

 GRPD released the following statement saying:

-Note: **Correction: In an earlier vision of this article incorrectly identified the location of the nearby McDonald’s.
-This article has been updated to show the incident actually happened outside of the McDonald’s off of 28th Street east of Breton in Kentwood.
-We apologize for this error.